Larynx: Development

+The larynx is derived from the mesoderm of the fourth and sixth pharyngeal arches.
 In newborn infants, the larynx is initially at the level of the C2–C3 vertebrae, and is further forward and higher relative to its position in the adult body.
 The larynx descends as the child grows.

 Laryngeal cavity

 The laryngeal cavity (cavity of the larynx) extends from the laryngeal inlet downwards to the lower border of the cricoid cartilage where it is continuous with that of the trachea.

 It is divided into two parts by the projection of the vocal folds, between which is a narrow triangular opening, the rima glottidis.

-The portion of the cavity of the larynx above the vocal folds is called the laryngeal vestibule; it is wide and triangular in shape, its base or anterior wall presenting, however, about its center the backward projection of the tubercle of the epiglottis.
+The portion of the cavity of the larynx above the vestibular folds is called the laryngeal vestibule; it is wide and triangular in shape, its base or anterior wall presenting, however, about its center the backward projection of the tubercle of the epiglottis.

 It contains the vestibular folds, and between these and the vocal folds are the laryngeal ventricles.

 The portion below the vocal folds is called the infraglottic cavity.
 It is at first of an elliptical form, but lower down it widens out, assumes a circular form, and is continuous with the tube of the trachea.